Stay private or go dedicated? (Part 3 of 3)

 Essential Technology Upgrades

 Private fleets find it increasingly difficult to invest in the latest technology.
-Technology ranging from the latest visibility software and safety hardware provide a decisive advantage in optimizing operations and mitigating risks.
+Technology ranging from the latest supply chain visibility software and safety hardware provides a decisive advantage in optimizing operations and mitigating risks.
 But staying on the leading edge comes at a cost and upgrades and new product introductions are constant.

 Advanced TMS, WMS and SMS are necessary to integrate systems and make use of massive amounts of data being created today.
 These systems and their maintenance fees are considerable, but today they are a cost of doing business.
-Customers’ demands for shipment tracking and custom analytics are unrelenting.
+Advanced analytics are essential and customers’ demands for shipment tracking are unrelenting.

-Collision mitigation systems, active speed intervention stability control systems, and forward-facing video are becoming standard on newer vehicles.
+On the safety front, collision mitigation systems, active speed intervention, stability control systems, and forward-facing video are becoming standard on newer vehicles.
 Private fleets that want to leverage these advantages often face upgrades that when applied to entire fleets become significant expenses.

-Dedicated fleets that prioritize newer trucks keep shippers in a constant state of the art.
-That includes sensor technology like IoT and RFID that gather real-time data from events and players throughout the supply chain to provide a seamlessly-integrated real-time view into inventory levels, production statuses and shipment tracking.
+Dedicated fleets that prioritize newer trucks keep shippers in a constant state-of-the-art.
+That includes tracking and sensor technology that gathers real-time data to provide a seamlessly-integrated real-time view into load status and location.

 Gathering the data is only the first step.
-Private fleets need the capability to provide advanced reporting, perform predictive analytics and make recommendations.
+Private fleets need the capability to generate advanced reporting and analytics and create accurate forecasts.
 Unless a fleet is committed to a constant state of change, they will quickly fall behind.
 In today’s market, a dedicated fleet that is continuously investing in technology for all its customers helps you maintain a leading-edge advantage in logistics.

 In today’s economy, shippers must look beyond the obvious to reduce costs and optimize efficiency.
-Technology provides a huge advantage in route optimization and load building as well as in tracking and providing predictive guidance.
+Technology provides a huge advantage in route optimization and load building as well as in tracking and forecasting.

 Private fleets with many business initiatives often lack the staff resources and systems to explore opportunities to continuously improve transportation processes.
 In contrast, a well-resourced dedicated provider is driven to monitor unique and specific processes, alternative route dynamics, driver performance, and safety programs.